arif332/minimal-mistakes/_posts/2021-02-22-kubernetes-ckad-exam-tips.md

-# Certified Kubernets Application Developer (CKAD) Exam Tips

 Recently, I have completed Certified Kubernets Application Developer ([CKAD](https://www.cncf.io/certification/ckad/)) certification of [The Linux Foundation](https://www.linuxfoundation.org).
 Here are a few tips for the exam which might help you as well to crack the same exam.

-## vi/vim setting for yaml file to edit comfortably & efficiently
+## Vi / Vim setting for yaml file to edit comfortably & efficiently

 Added few setting in .vimrc profile which help to edit yaml file effectively and efficiently.